Neural

 Measured against real-world command output captured during development sessions.

-Max savings (vitest)
+Max savings (docker logs)

 L1+L2 overhead